An ambitious group of Alaskans aim to entertain and inform visitors in the former Russian Capital of America, Sitka Alaska.

 Read Reviews on Tripadvisor

 Sitka businesswoman Cynthia Gibson is co-collaborator to the project and shared this, “A part of what makes Sitka’s past so interesting is the larger than life characters who comprise our State’s historical tapestry.
 We are working hard to ensure that we are being as sensitive and as inclusive as possible with this story that naturally comes with challenging cultural hurdles.
-Many of those we need are artists, dancers, performers…the people we intend to tell both Sitka and Alaska’s story.
-We are now eagerly pursuing locals to audition for paid roles in Alaska Storytellers performances which will coincide with the return of the cruise ships.”
+We hope our guests leave feeling inspired and excited about some of our amazing stories.”